A Drink Will Help You Sleep

 Napping Helps Offset Insomnia

 Myth.
-The helpfulness of naps often depends on the person and the nap.
+Naps affect everyone differently.
 For some people, a brief 10- to 20-minute nap taken midday can be refreshing.
 For many people with insomnia, however, a late afternoon nap can decrease the brain’s sleep drive.
+That can make it even harder to fall asleep at night.

 You'll Learn to Need Less Sleep

 Myth.
 Believing this myth can lead to serious consequences.
 Everyone is born with a set sleep need.
-Most adults need at least eight hours.
+Most adults need 7-8 hours.
 You can learn to get by on less sleep, but you can't train your body to need less sleep.
-If you're sleep deprived, you might not be able to pay attention or remember things.
-Being chronically tired can have serious consequences, including poor work performance and an increased risk of accidents.
+If you're sleep deprived, it's harder to pay attention or remember things.
+Being chronically tired can have serious consequences, including poor work performance, an increased risk of accidents, and even poor health.

 Get Out of Bed If You Can't Sleep

 Fact.
 Tossing and turning for a half hour or more in bed?
 It's OK to get up to read or listen to relaxing music.
 A quiet activity can help you relax and feel sleepy.
 Staying in bed may lead to frustration and clock-watching.
 Over time, you may associate your bed with wakefulness, not rest.
-Serious health conditions have been associated with chronic lack of sleep, including obesity, hypertension, diabetes, heart attack, and stroke.
+Serious health conditions have been associated with severe, chronic lack of sleep, including obesity, high blood pressure, diabetes, heart attack, and stroke.

 You Can Train Yourself to Sleep